MDIL-SNU/SevenNet/README.md

 pair_style e3gnn/parallel
 pair_coeff * * 4 ./deployed_parallel_0.pt ./deployed_parallel_1.pt ./deployed_parallel_2.pt ./deployed_parallel_3.pt Hf O
 ```
-The number of segmented `*.pt` files is the same as the number of message-passing layers of the model.
+The number of segmented `*.pt` files is same as the number of message-passing layers of the model.

 Check [sevenn_get_model](#sevenn_get_model) for deploying lammps models from checkpoint for both serial and parallel.

 One GPU per MPI process is expected.
-If the available GPUs are fewer than the MPI processes, the simulation may run inefficiently.
+The simulation may run inefficiently if the available GPUs are fewer than the MPI processes.

 **PLEASE NOTE:** Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
 This issue can be addressed using the `processors` command and, more optimally, the `fix balance` command in LAMMPS.
 This will be patched in the future.